kwurst/CS-448/Syllabus.md

 *Note:*

-* The limits for the number of assignments to be submitted in a single week still apply.
+* The limits for the number of assignments to be submitted in a single still apply.
 * WSU has no A+ grade.

 ## Attendance and Participation (In-Class)